Electrical Engineering (EE) Exam > Electrical Engineering (EE) Videos > Digital Electronics > Data Representation using Signed Magnitude

 FAQs on Data Representation using Signed Magnitude Video Lecture - Digital Electronics - Electrical Engineering (EE)

 Ans.
-Data representation using signed magnitude is a method used to represent both positive and negative numbers in binary form.
-In this method, the most significant bit (MSB) is used as the sign bit, where 0 represents positive and 1 represents negative.
+Signed magnitude representation is a method used to encode both positive and negative numbers in binary form.
+In this system, the most significant bit (MSB) is used as the sign bit; if the MSB is 0, the number is positive, and if it is 1, the number is negative.
 The remaining bits represent the magnitude of the number.

-4. What are the advantages of using signed magnitude representation?
+3. What are the advantages and disadvantages of using signed magnitude representation?

 Related Searches